DOES MY SCOTTIE HAVE WORMS?

-Approximately 80% of the immune system is in the gut, so giving your dog the best diet you can will help keep worms away.
-Feed your dog a natural, whole foods, preferably raw meat based diet.
+Approximately 80% of your dogs immune system is in the gut, so giving your dog the best diet you can will help keep worms away.
+Feed your dog natural, whole foods, preferably raw meat based diet.

 Support your dog’s overall wellbeing by avoiding pharmaceutical drugs like antibiotics and vaccines as well as pesticides such as flea, tick and heartworm medications.

 All these drugs contain toxic ingredients that can harm your dog’s organs, causing serious disease and even death.

 Keeping your yard free of poop will also help prevent your dog from picking up intestinal worms.